Submissions

 If we do not receive payment for the article and the article has not been withdrawn, a late fee will be added on top of the publication fee.
 The late fee amount depends on the length of time in which we do not receive a payment.

-If we provide the authors with the reviewer’s comments but do not receive the final draft or any reply, then we may publish the article as is (following editing and formatting to fit our journal guidelines).
+If we provide the authors with the general acceptance letter but do not receive the final draft or any reply, then we may publish the article as is (following editing and formatting to fit our journal guidelines).
 Further action will be taken if the article has been published and we still do not receive payment.
 We will send the authors reminder emails and the details of the steps we are taking throughout this entire process to ensure that they have multiple chances of rectifying the situation.
 As a peer-reviewed, open-access journal, we are supported by the funds provided by publishing authors.
 These funds are necessary to allow us to continue publishing excellent articles as well as providing discounts to authors from developing countries.

 2. EDITORIAL POLICIES